rmtuckerphx/alexa-skill-serverless-starter-template/README.md

 If using Visual Studio Code, you are all setup for debugging.

 The `.vscode\launch.json` file points to the `/test/debug/main.js` file.
-To change the request file that will be passed to the skill locally (`event` variable) and therefore to the handler method that will be called, change the `/test/debug/main.js` file.
+To change the request file that will be passed to the skill locally (`event` variable) and therefore to the handler method that will be called, change the `/test/debug/main.js` file (line 5).

 Put request json files in the `test/requests` folder.